For Mid-Level Diverse Television Writers

 Writer Access Project update:

-- 81 honorees have been selected over the four years of the program (including 9 writing teams).
-31 of the Writer Access Project honorees are working or have worked in Guild covered jobs.
+- 100 honorees have been selected over the six years of the program (including 8 writing teams).
+More than half of the TV Writer Access Project honorees are working or have worked in Guild-covered jobs.
+In addition, many have gained representation due to the program.

-The Writer Access Project represents one effort by the WGAW to address the issue of underrepresentation of diverse writers on television writing staffs.
-Read detailed current statistics about employment of diverse writers in the 2013 WGAW TV Staffing Brief.
+The TV Writer Access Project represents one effort by the WGAW to address the issue of underrepresentation of diverse writers on television writing staffs.
+Read detailed current statistics about employment of diverse writers in the 2015 WGAW TV Staffing Brief.

-The Diversity Department welcomes any suggestions for improvements to the Writer Access Project and we are happy to answer any questions.
+The Diversity department welcomes any suggestions for improvements to the TV Writer Access Project and we are happy to answer any questions.
 Please contact us at: Diversity.